pablojsx/FTLT/README.md

 # Fatality theme

+Updated: Added v2 with normal (no strike) italic comments

 This theme doesn't follow any "contrast rule".
 I wanted to create something I could use during night programming.

 ## Authors